Why Is Taiwan Important to the US?

 Beijing has used several tactics over the years to undermine Taiwan’s independence:

-Together, these tactics aim to weaken Taiwan’s independence and bring it closer to Beijing’s orbit.
+Together, these tactics of Chinese aggression aim to weaken Taiwan’s independence and bring it closer to Beijing’s orbit.

 The Relationship Between the United States and Taiwan – Status Quo

 U.S. Taiwan relations have evolved significantly over the past several decades.
 Prior to 1979, the U.S. recognized Taiwan, then known as the Republic of China (ROC), as the legitimate government of China.
-However, in January 1979, the U.S. adopted a “One China” policy, switched its recognition to the People’s Republic of China (PRC), and established diplomatic relations with Beijing.
+However, in January 1979, the U.S. adopted a “One China” policy, switched its recognition to the PRC, and established diplomatic relations with Beijing.

 While the U.S. no longer maintains formal diplomatic relations with Taiwan, it has continued to maintain unofficial ties.
 In 1979, the U.S. Congress passed the Taiwan Relations Act, which enables U.S. Taiwan relations in the absence of formal diplomatic ties.
 The act also obligates the U.S. to provide Taiwan with arms necessary for its self-defense, and to maintain the capacity to resist any use of force against it.